codeaprendiz/learn_devops/home/databases/mysql/taskset_mysql_databases/task_004_managing_user/ReadMe.md

 +--------------------------------------------------------------------------------------------------+
 ```

-## To show the grants of current user
+## Show the grants of current user

 ```sql
 mysql> show grants;